 Gümbet Bay: A Lively Anchorage

-Gümbet Bay, near Bodrum, provides a lively anchorage for yachters.
-For instance, anchor in depths of 4-6 meters, suitable for yachts up to 40 meters, per charts.
-Also, the bay’s waters average 23°C, with visibility up to 20 meters, per reports.
-The beach is lined with bars serving cocktails for $8, reflecting the area’s vibrant vibe, per menus.
-You can swim or try watersports like jet skiing for $40 per hour, per operators.
-Additionally, the bay’s proximity to Bodrum, just 3 nautical miles, makes it an easy stop, per marine data.
+Gümbet Bay, near Bodrum, provides a lively anchorage for yachtsmen.
+For instance, anchor in depths of 4-6 metres, suitable for yachts up to 40 metres, as per charts.
+Also, the bay’s waters average 23°C, with visibility up to 20 metres, as per reports.
+The beach is lined with bars serving cocktails for £8, reflecting the area’s vibrant vibe, as per menus.
+You can swim or try watersports like jet skiing for £40 per hour, as per operators.
+Additionally, the bay’s proximity to Bodrum, just 3 nautical miles, makes it an easy stop, as per marine data.
 This lively spot makes Gümbet Bay a standout.
 Thus, it’s a great addition to your Bodrum itinerary.

 Practical Tips for Turkish Riviera Sailing